 We have come a long way from working in the basement of our house and garage, to the new Bishop HQ.
 The BMF-R and BMF-3 telemark bindings are the outcome of intense product design - over 3,000 hours of design and development work went into these bindings!
 But, it’s not all engineering.
 For example, Matt Jones's dedication and sales and marketing advice, and Sean Hanagan’s infectious mountain spirit, connections and passion for the mountains and the tele tribe.
 Many friends did a lot to get Bishop off the ground, and continue to offer support.
 They are all part of team Bishop. thank you for working long hours and pouring your heart and soul into this mountain venture.

 Designing a new telemark binding based on the Bishop core, but with all the new features we wanted is no small task; and we did it on a tight budget.
 It would not have happened without the dedication of engineers Peter Van Dyke and Erik Warmenhoven.
 I thank both for working long, hard hours and for all the intense thinking, testing and rethinking.
 For me, and for them I think, the sacrifices are worth it to build a business in a place that we love, on products that are our passion and that put smiles on people’s faces.
 There is no way the BMFs would have been born without them.
 Thank you, Peter and Eric.

-Finally, I must thank the telemark tribe and our customers for believing in us.
-Especially those that have pre-ordered our new BMF bindings.
+Finally, I must thank the telemark tribe and our customers for believing in and supporting us.

 Thank you and Happy Thanksgiving!
 Pray for snow!